K Logistics

 It always lasts!

-• Air-Flexx valve extensions are suitable for semitrailer and trailer combinations, car transporters, motorhomes, waste disposal and municipal vehicles, tippers and vans.
+• Air-Flexx tire valve extensions are suitable for semitrailer and trailer combinations, car transporters, motorhomes, waste disposal and municipal vehicles, tippers and vans.
 For passenger cars, it should be noted that metal valves must be installed in the tires.

 • The 75 and 85 millimeter versions are intended for front and single wheels with hubcaps